 “It’s moving to some resolution, I am not sure what that is,” said Cameron Krueger, chairman of the Municipal Services Committee.
 “The upshot is we met and we have a good range of ideas as to what to do with that property."

 Among the questions that would have to be resolved is what role - if any – Wilmette Park District will play.

 “We have conveyed to the village that if they wish to explore a future for this property that could involve the Park District, we would be willing to discuss their ideas, and our board would make a decision as to what role, if any, the District will have,” Park District Board Executive Director Steve Wilson said in an e-mail.

 In the early 20th century, the parcel was one of several right-of-ways granted to the village.
 The right-of-way status means that while the village controls the land, they do not own the property.

 Krueger is optimistic the list of options will be narrowed down at the next Municipal Services Committee meeting in September.

 “I am very pleased with the progress we are making on the subject,” he said.

 Restricting Beach Access

-Dennis Chookaszian, who lives adjacent to the property, has offered to purchase the strip of land.
-He told Patch last year that he was concerned about safety and would like to close off access.
+.
+He told that he was concerned about safety and would like to close off access.